-If you haven’t already checked these out they have been extended through December 2018.
-With the weather so glorious there’s still time to check out the “talking” statue exhibit throughout the City: Statue Stories
+If you haven’t already checked these out they have been extended through 2020.
+With the weather so glorious there’s still plenty of time to check out the “talking” statue throughout the City: Statue Stories

 Just approach one of the participating statues, locate the sign and scan in the QR code or type the address into your browser.
 The statue will call you back and give you a short lecture on who they are, what they’ve accomplished, a description of the statue and/or more.
 The speakers are all Chicagoan’s or affiliated with Chicago institutions.

 You can try it with Copernicus in front of the Adler Planetarium.
 Type speak2.co/Nic into your browser.
 It’s more fun if you’re actually at the statue.

 Or give Benjamin Franklin, (Lincoln Park) a ring at